 1. Work shall be deemed overtime work when an employee works by agreement between the parties during the period exceeding normal working hours.
 Overtime working hours for minors shall not exceed 2 working hours per day and4 working hours per week total.

 2. Overtime work shall be compensated by the hour based on increased pay rate.
-The amount of the compensation shall be determined by agreement between the parties and it shall not be less than 125 percent of the ordinary hourly rate of remuneration.
+The amount of the compensation shall be determined by agreement between the parties and it shall not be less than 125 percent of the ordinary hourly rate of labour remuneration.
 Payment of compensation for the overtime work shall be made together with the normal monthly remuneration payable within the pending month.

 3. The parties may agree on granting additional proportional time off to an employee to compensate overtime work.
-Additional time off shall be granted no later than 4 weeks from the date of completion of the overtime work to be compensated.
+Additional time off shall be granted no later than 4 weeks from the date of completion of the overtime work to be compensated, unless otherwise agreed between the parties.

 4. Employer shall provide one week advance written notice of overtime work, except for situation where advance notification cannot be made due to objective necessity of the employer.